xfgusta/pkgnote/README.md

 }
 ```

-Run `rpkgnote FILE` to print the JSON object or `rpkgnote -o FILE` to print the owner.
+Run `pkgnote FILE` to print the JSON object or `pkgnote -o FILE` to print the owner.

 See [Package Metadata for Core Files](https://systemd.io/COREDUMP_PACKAGE_METADATA) for the overview and details.